NEDERLANDS // ENGLISH

-On 13 April 2015, I visited the last theme park I needed for my Universal theme park Bingo.
+On 13 April 2015, I visited the last theme park I needed for my Universal theme park bingo.
 I may now officially state that I’ve been to every Universal park on the planet.
 Universal theme parks are known for their screen-based attractions, with or without 3D glasses.
 That isn’t any different here in Osaka, because this park offers Japanese versions of some Universal classics.
-You will rediscover Back to the Future (an old-fashioned motion simulator which will soon be replaced by a Minions attraction), Harry Potter and the Forbidden Journey (an intense dark ride with robotic arms, integrated in Hogwarts Castle) and you’ll meet Spider-Man in his amazing 3D ride.
+I rediscovered Back to the Future (an old-fashioned motion simulator which will soon be replaced by a Minions attraction), Harry Potter and the Forbidden Journey (an intense dark ride with robotic arms, integrated in Hogwarts Castle) and I saw Spider-Man in his amazing 3D ride.
 The Amazing Adventures of Spider-Man is one of my favourite rides at Universal Studios Japan, but I didn’t understand a word of it since it’s in Japanese.
 Everything else is nearly identical to the version in Orlando.

 Universal Studios Japan still features Jaws, so don’t miss this classic attraction which is especially fun if your boat is filled with screaming Japanese school girls.
 Another legendary Universal ride is Jurassic Park River Adventure.
 This huge attraction simulates a visit to the world’s most famous dinosaur theme park and it’s one of the most immersive experiences Universal ever created.
 Unfortunately, the Jurassic Park section is under refurbishment during our visit.
 The actual ride remains open, but most of its surroundings are hidden behind green construction walls.